kdsaft/throughline/SudoLang/# Phoneticon Lookup app.md

             Provide a concise definition of the word based on the word in context.
             You can reference the word in context text.
             Your definition should be about 75 words long.
-            It should be written at a 10th-grade level.
+            Start with a short (approximately 10 word) paragraph with a consicise definition The second paragraph should explain the word in context It should be written at a 10th-grade level.
         }
         syllables {